This article was last updated by on

 • Inspect for old, wilted, or yellowing leaves.

-• Grab the leaf between your thumb and forefinger and pinch it to tug outward.
+• Grab the leaf between your thumb and forefinger to pinch it outward.

-• Ensure to cut the stalk as close to the stalk as possible without digging into your plant.
+• Cut the leaf as close to the stem stalk as possible.

-• Avoid ripping or tearing the leaves, as disease or fungus may enter the plant.
+• Avoid ripping or tearing intact leaves, as pathogens or pests may enter the plant.

-• Throw or burn the old and wilted leaves.
-Consider propagating the healthier leaves.
+• Compost or burn the old leaves and propagate using healthier leaves.

 Image represents the pruning process of African Violets